Turnkey Allergy Solution

 What are you testing for?

-Our Combo Panel measures the body’s IgE response to 40 environmental and 28 dietary allergens.
+Our vast panel measures the body’s IgE response to 62 environmental, 94 dietary allergens, 5 insect venoms, latex, and 4 other.
 This panel was designed to place a higher emphasis on environmental allergens while still maintaining a robust dietary offering.
 We test for things like molds, tree pollens, grasses, weeds, animals and insects along with the most common foods.

 Who is most susceptible to allergies?